-Generally divided into four categories – active, age-restrictive, lifestyle, and independent – retirement communities come in a variety of dwelling forms, from apartments and townhomes to cottages and RVs.
+Generally divided into four categories – active, age-restrictive, lifestyle, and independent – retirement communities come in a variety of dwelling forms.
 Each community also provides an abundance of amenities, ranging from free local transportation and laundry service to on-site recreation opportunities.

-Designed to promote and prolong independence, many communities also incorporate senior-friendly accommodations, such as no-step entries, wheelchair-accessible entrances, open floor plans, and walk-in showers.
+Designed to promote and prolong independence, many communities also incorporate accommodations like wheelchair-accessible entrances, open floor plans, and walk-in showers.
 Research suggests people who live in retirement communities tend to stay healthier longer, enjoy life more, and feel less lonely than individuals who reside elsewhere.

 Types of Retirement Communities